 Table of contents

 It is no longer a question of if Artificial Intelligence [AI] will see greater use in the food processing industry.
-Instead, it is simply a question of how significantly and how swiftly AI in food service is catching up.
+Instead, it is simply a question of how significantly and how swiftly AI and food industry are catching up.

 Imagine a world where produce is grown with heightened nutritional and flavor profiles.
 This produce is sorted with minimal wastage and makes its way to manufacturing plants.
 Here, it is incorporated into recipes based on consumer preferences amid stringent food safety regulations.
 With end-to-end visibility and optimized inventory, the product is sold rapidly.